 Fortunately, this year yielded much more practical designs with the re-invention of the humble turtleneck, or polo neck – the ideal smart, yet fashionable, workwear choice.
 Long-sleeved or short, polo necks leave everything to the imagination and pair perfectly with a pencil skirt or fitted trousers.

-Despite debate over fitted vs baggy, slim fit trousers appear to be firmly out of the window, particularly for men.
-Whilst you may not want to take your workwear to the same extent of some collections – which saw full-length trousers practically sweep the floor – adding slacks to your wardrobe is an easy way to go.
+Despite the debate over fitted vs baggy, slim-fit trousers appear to be firmly out of the window, particularly for men.
+Whilst you may not want to take your workwear to the same extent as some collections – which saw full-length trousers practically sweep the floor – adding slacks to your wardrobe is an easy way to go.
 Pair with a fitted shirt and slim jacket to perfectly complement the more relaxed look.

 There’s something so quintessentially British about chunky knitwear and cable jumpers, and Autumn/Winter 2017 is shaping up to have plenty of both.
 Just like with the Savile Row suits, designers paid homage to the 80s with bold patterns and an oversized fit.
 It’s the perfect choice if you’re going for a business casual look; throw on a knitted jumper or cardigan over a pencil skirt or tailored trousers and you’re office-ready in no time.

 The camel coat is a piece of clothing that never seems to fade away; it goes with everything from black cigarette pants for the office to weekend boyfriend jeans, and transitions seamlessly from day to night.
 It’s perfect for the over-the-shoulder toss, which emits sophistication and a casual vibe all at the same time